sukchung/Chewier/README.md

         ```
 2. Start Docker application
 3. Clone this [repository](https://github.com/sukchung/Chewier.git) to your local computer
+4. Navigate or cd into the cloned repository
-4. Run the following commands on your computer
+5. Run the following commands on your computer
     ```
     docker volume create postgres-data
     docker volume create pg-admin